ababphysics/TSH/README.md

 ## 11. License

 All code and scripts in this repository are released under the **MIT License**.
 The code may be used, modified, and redistributed with attribution.

 The Thickness Structure Hypothesis paper (PDF and HTML) in the `data/` directory, as well as the figures (e.g., `Figure_1.png`) and theoretical content in this README, are **© 2026 Hirokazu Abe**.
 These materials are not covered by the MIT License.
 Unauthorized redistribution is prohibited.

 ## 12. Citation

 Hirokazu Abe (2026).
-*Thickness Structure Hypothesis*.
+*Thickness Structure Hypothesis.*
 Zenodo DOI: [10.5281/zenodo.19564362](https://doi.org/10.5281/zenodo.19564362)